ichbinfreya/CryptoClustering/README.md

 Choosing k: The Elbow Method is used to select the optimal number of clusters by plotting k values against inertia.

 **Principal Component Analysis (PCA)**:
-Purpose: Reduces the number of features while retaining the most significant variance in the data.
+The purpose is to reduces the number of features while retaining the most significant variance in the data.
 Advantage: Simplifies the clustering process by removing noise and redundant information, leading to better-defined clusters.

 **Explained Variance**: Represents the proportion of the dataset's total variance captured by each principal component.